nicklima/nameko-devex/gateapi/web/README.md

 <img src="page-api.png"  style="border: 1px solid #ccc; border-radius: 5px; overflow: hidden;" />

-I started this part of the challenge by adding a proxy config to the Vite config file to handle possible CORS issues, so the new localhost project URL is on port 3000.
+I started this part of the challenge by adding a proxy config to the Vite config file to handle possible CORS issues.

 I researched how to handle the fetch with Svelte and found an interesting [video](https://www.youtube.com/watch?v=EQy-AYhZIlE) about this matter.
 I decided to use `+page.ts` to get the data.

+Here is the way I coded the fetch function:

 ```ts
 import { error } from '@sveltejs/kit'